WesScivetti/snacs/README.md

 - de-lp.conllulex (German SNACS in conllulex.
 See [the paper](https://link.springer.com/article/10.1007/s13218-021-00712-y) for description.
 NOT up to date with SNACS 2.6)
 - en-lp.conllu (English LPP, base conllu with no SNACS columns.
 Up to date.)
 - **en-lp_c.conllulex** (English LPP, all chapters combined and chapter metadata added.
 Up to date in SNACS 2.6)
-- en-pastrie.conllulex (English Pastrie full corpus.
+- en-pastrie.conllulex (English PASTRIE full corpus.
 Not used in experiments for paper.
 See [the PASTRIE repo](https://github.com/nert-nlp/pastrie) and [the paper](https://aclanthology.org/2020.law-1.10/))
-- **en-streusle.conllulex** (English Streusle corpus.
+- **en-streusle.conllulex** (English STREUSLE corpus.
 Used as supplemental data in some experiments.
 For train,dev, and test splits, see [the STREUSLE repo](https://github.com/nert-nlp/streusle/))
 - **gu-lp_c.conllulex** (Gujarati LPP with chapter metadata added.
 Up to date.
 See [the paper](https://aclanthology.org/2023.findings-acl.696/))
 - **hi-lp_c.conllulex** (Hindi LPP with chapter metadata added.
 Up to date.
 See [the paper](https://aclanthology.org/2022.lrec-1.612/))
 - **jp-lp_c.conllulex** (Japanese LPP excerpt with chapter metadata added.
 Up to date.
 See [the paper](https://aclanthology.org/2024.lrec-main.839/))